 For more information about support options, visit Public Health’s Getting Help page.

-Student Wellness Services will be closed on the following dates/times:
+Student Wellness Services will be closed in 2022 on the following dates/times:

-- Monday February 21st (all day), for observing Family Day
+- Monday September 5th (all day), for observing Labour Day

 Most respiratory viruses (i.e., cold, influenza, or COVID), while uncomfortable, are mild or moderate in severity and do not require treatment.
 Viral illnesses are not treated with antibiotics.